UP: Bhim Army's Chandrashekhar to contest against Samajwadi Party in LS polls | Politics

 Dalit leader Chandrashekhar Azad founded the Bhim Army in 2014.

-According to the Election Commission, the notification for the polls will be issued on March 20 and March 27 is the last date for filing of nominations.
+According to the Election Commission, the notification for the polls was issued on March 20 and March 27 is the last date for filing of nominations.

 Scrutiny of nominations will be done on March 28 and the last date for withdrawal of candidature is March 30.
 The counting of votes will take place on June 4.